spraetor/spraetor.github.io/_posts/2016-01-02-template-integer-sequence.markdown

 How to improve the implementation further?
-In a linear implementation where indices are appended to the sequence one by one, the compiler can not reuse already instantiated parts of the template and must got down the full depth.
+In a linear implementation where indices are appended to the sequence one by one, the compiler can not reuse already instantiated parts of the template and must go down the full depth.

 A recursive implementation with logarithmic instantiation depth can be formulated by splitting the sequence into two parts [0,N/2] and [N/2+1,N], creating sequences